 There are several things you need to look out for when choosing an online bookmaker.
 A big spread of betting markets across all popular sports is an absolute must, but that’s only one part of the puzzle.

-When checking out an internet bookie, ask yourself these questions:
+When checking out an sports betting option, ask yourself these questions:

-- – Does it support a range of fast and secure banking options for deposits and withdrawals?
+- Does it support a range of fast and secure banking options for sports betting deposits and withdrawals?

 Fortunately, you don’t need to go far to find safe online betting operators that meet each of these key criteria.
 We at BettingSite.com.au only recommend sports bookies we trust with our own hard-earned cash, and each of these industry leaders fits the bill.

-Palmerbet – The Palmer name has a long and well-respected association with New South Wales racing, but Palmerbet is no one-trick pony.
-The 100% Australian owned and operated bookie runs markets on everything from athletics to yacht racing, with a very healthy focus on Australian football and European soccer matches.
+The Palmer name has a long and well-respected association with New South Wales racing, but Palmerbet is no one-trick pony.
+The 100% Australian-owned and operated bookie runs markets on everything from athletics to yacht racing, with a very healthy focus on Australian football and European soccer matches.
 If you want consistently superior odds, particularly on racing, Palmerbet could the best sports bookie for you.com.
 You can find our more information about Palmerbet in our review.

-Bet365 – One of Britain’s great success stories, Bet365 was born in a Portakabin in Stoke-on-Trent and has grown to become one of the world’s biggest and best online betting networks.
+One of Britain’s great success stories, Bet365 was born in a Portakabin in Stoke-on-Trent and has grown to become one of the world’s biggest and best online betting networks.
 This is the place to go if you want an exhaustive collection of soccer betting markets from Asia, Australia, Europe, South America and the United States, not to mention live streams from many of the most popular football leagues worldwide.
 Bet365 is the self-proclaimed World’s Favourite Bookmaker and with good reason, with their product proving to be very popular all over the world.

 Top sports betting markets